zezhou-liu/lzzfs_sw/practice.md

 # Practices
-Some sweet practices from MUMS club.
-Great thumb up to all the coaches and members!
+Some sweet practices from the MUMS club.
+Big thumb up to all the coaches and members!
 ## 20220608
 warm up
 300m choice